+Most patients experience some discomfort but no extreme pain; medication will be prescribed to manage this.
 For the first few days, you should take it easy but move around throughout the day in order to maintain good circulation and minimize blood clotting.
 You should keep the affected body part elevated as much as you can, which may mean using pillows to support it while sleeping.

 Sun exposure should be avoided while the scars heal since unprotected sun rays can lead to excessive pigmentation.
 As long as care is taken to avoid the sun, the incisions should become nearly invisible over the course of a year.

 Like any medical procedure, liposuction has certain risks such as bleeding, infection, hematoma, and poor reactions to anesthesia.
 There is also a possibility of change in sensation such as numbness or tingling, even though care is taken to avoid damaging nerves.
 Any change in sensation is normally temporary.